 Governed by a board of nine directors, elected by peers to three-year terms, the organization is funded by membership dues and proceeds from the annual convention and trade show held each February, as well as other educational events throughout the year.

-Organized in 1983, the Washington Association of Wine Grape Growers was designed to serve the needs of the industry from the outset.
+Organized in 1983, the Washington Winegrowers Association (formerly the Washington Association of Wine Grape Growers) was designed to serve the needs of the industry from the outset.
 Initially structured to act as a marketing cooperative, by 1984 we received our IRS tax exempt status as an association.
-In 2015, the organization underwent an extensive needs assessment to ensure our brand evolved along with the industry.
+In 2015, the organization underwent an extensive needs assessment to ensure our brand evolved along with the industry, and in 2017 unveiled a new name and logo.
 Currently, we are in the process of implementing plans that resulted from the needs assessment.

 SERVING THE INDUSTRY